Mark Grisanti: Judicial career

-In 2015, Grisanti was appointed to the New York State Court of Claims by Gov. Andrew Cuomo.
-Grisanti's appointment was confirmed by the New York State Senate in May 2015.
-As of October 2018, Grisanti serves as an Acting Justice of the New York State Supreme Court for the Eighth Judicial District.
+In April 2015, Grisanti was appointed to the New York State Court of Claims by Gov. Andrew Cuomo.
+Grisanti's appointment was confirmed by the New York State Senate on May 5, 2015.
+Court of Claims judges are appointed to nine-year terms.
+As of October 2018, Grisanti served as an Acting Justice of the New York State Supreme Court for the Eighth Judicial District.